bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Naming conventions are respected
 - [ ] No business logic in populators
 - [ ] Prefer populators in a converter that direct logic in a converter, though it's acceptable
 - [ ] No use of models as targets.
-Only DTOs should be used
+Only DTOs are used

 ## Services and Facades
 - [ ] All classes and methods have a single responsibility except for utility classes